mikro-orm/mikro-orm/docs/docs/installation.md

 > When you have CLI config properly set up, you can omit the `options` parameter
 > when calling `MikroORM.init()`.

+> Note: When importing a dump file you need `multipleStatements: true` in your configuration.
+Please check the configuartion documentation for more information.

 Now you can start [defining your entities](defining-entities.md).